 Fair Value Hedging - Interest Rate Swaps: The Company manages interest expense using a mix of fixed and floating rate debt.
 To help manage borrowing costs, the Company may enter into interest rate swaps.
 Under these arrangements, the Company agrees to exchange, at specified intervals, the difference between fixed and floating interest amounts calculated by reference to an agreed-upon notional principal amount.
 The mark-to-market of these fair value hedges is recorded as gains or losses in interest expense and is offset by the gain or loss of the underlying debt instrument, which also is recorded in interest expense.
 These fair value hedges are highly effective and, thus, there is no impact on earnings due to hedge ineffectiveness.
-Additional information regarding designated interest rate swaps can be found in Note 13 in 3M's 2017 Annual Report on Form 10-K.
+Additional information regarding designated interest rate swaps can be found in Note 13 in 3M's Current Report on Form 8-K dated May 8, 2018 (which updated 3M's 2017 Annual Report on Form 10-K).